Jacob Oliveira: Career

-Oliveira was elected as a Ludlow Precinct 1 Member at 18 and to the Ludlow School Committee at 22, where he served for 12 years.
-Through his work on the school committee, Oliveira was elected as the youngest President of the Massachusetts Association of School Committees in 2016.
-In addition, he served as a member of the National School Boards Association Board of Directors and a board member of the Lower Pioneer Valley Collaborative that oversees vocational/technical education for Ludlow students.
+Oliveira was elected to the Ludlow School Committee at the age of 22, where he served for 12 years.
+Through his work on the school committee, Oliveira was elected as the youngest president of the Massachusetts Association of School Committees in 2016.
+In addition, he served as a member of the National School Boards Association board of directors and a board member of the Lower Pioneer Valley Collaborative that oversees vocational and technical education for Ludlow students.

-Prior to being elected to the Massachusetts House of Representatives, Jake worked for over a decade in government relations for the nine Massachusetts State Universities.
-Earlier in his career, he worked as Legislative Director for State Representative Michael Rodrigues.
+Prior to being elected to the Massachusetts House of Representatives, Oliveira served as the Assistant Executive Officer of the Massachusetts State Universities Council of Presidents, where he played a key role in renaming seven state colleges to state universities.
+Earlier in his career, he worked as legislative director for State Senator Michael Rodrigues.